aleami/aleami/README.md

 ## 👋 Welcome to My GitHub Profile!

 Hi!
-My name is **Aleena Amir**, and this is my GitHub profile.
+My name is **Aleena**, and this is my GitHub profile.
 Here, you will find my projects related to programming and development.

 ## 📌 About Me
 - 🎓 Studying Master of Science in _Information Technology_ at **KTH Royal Institute of Technology**, currently in my second year working on my Bachelor's degree.